estuary/flow/site/docs/guides/create-derivation.md

    ```

    :::tip
-   If you're unsure of the name the collection, check **Collections** page in the web application.
+   If you're unsure of the name of the collection, check **Collections** page in the web application.
    You can also use `flowctl draft list` locally
    to begin exploring the catalog items available to you.